Dimension of invariant measures for affine iterated function systems: Introduction

 We remark that the conditions of Theorem \ref{thm-1.4} might not be sharp.
 Very recently, B\'ar\'any, Hochman and Rapaport \cite{BaranyHochmanRapaport2017} made a significant progress in dimension theory of affine IFSs, showing that the Hausdorff and affinity dimensions of a planar self-affine set coincide under the strong separation condition and certain irreducibility assumption; and similarly, the Hausdorff and Lyapunov dimensions of a planar self-affine measure coincide under the same assumptions.
+In \cite{HochmanRapaport2019}, Hochman and Rapaport further showed that the strong separation condition can be replaced by the exponential separation condition, which is substantially weaker.